gcavalcantes/exif-killer/README.md

 # exif-killer
- A Python program do delete exif data from files.
+ A Python program to delete exif data from files.
 It includes a GUI.

 ## Prerequisites
 Python 3 or Python 2.